Norecipes - Elevating Everyday Meals

 • 2 large eggs

-• 2 tablespoons plain yogurt (you may need more)
+• 2 tablespoons milk (you may need more or less)

 Instructions

-• Add the flour, salt and eggs to a bowl and stir to combine.
+• Add the 2 large eggs and 2 tablespoons sour cream and stir the mixture to combine.

 Recipes in your inboxDon't miss out SIGN UP!